-On the basis of information taken from ALTRAN's 31 December 2018 registration], free float stands at 86.9% 31.
+On the basis of information taken from ALTRAN's 31 December 2018 registration], free float stands at 86.9% .

-31 Without precise information on the proportion of free float on the Offer announcement, we have retained the free float from ALTRAN's 31 December 2018 registration document.
+&lt;sup>31 Without precise information on the proportion of free float on the Offer announcement, we have retained the free float from ALTRAN'S 31 December 2018 registration document.